 Configuring the View

 <Configs> <Config id="Id1"> <ViewSettings> <Caption>Letter</Caption> <RibbonGroup>Templates</RibbonGroup> <Description>Hint shown in the ribbon</Description> </ViewSettings> <TopItemType>7PRA</TopItemType> <IsEditable>False</IsEditable> <TraceTopPartType>PPP</TraceTopPartType> <CloneParts> <Part sid="6PRR" action="clone" traceparttype="QQQ"> <Include>@ABAN="include"</Include> </Part> <Part sid="6REQA" action="include"> <Ignore>1=1</Ignore> </Part> <Part sid="ITLD" action="include"/> <Part sid="ADES" action="clone"/> <Part sid="7ICU" action="clone"/> </CloneParts> <Transformations> <Part old="ADCF">DFRE</Part> <Part old="UGFS">SSRE</Part> <Item old="ADC">DFRE</Item> <NamePattern old="Template_%">Copy_%</NamePattern> <IgnoreAttribute>GDS</IgnoreAttribute> <IgnoreDescription>GDSS</IgnoreDescription> <IgnoreNonDefaultAttributes/> </Transformations> </Config> </Configs>

-TopItemType: The SID for the item type for which this view will apply, i.e., be available.
+<TopItemType> defines the SID for the item type for which the view will apply, i.e., be available.
+This definition is required.

-TraceTopPartType: (Optional).
-The SID to be used to link the new item to the original item.
+The optional <TraceTopPartType> indicates the SID of the part type to be used to link the new item to the original item.
 This part will be created when the new item is created.